Rudy Lai

 2025 Q1

-Eaton forecasted 2025 adjusted profits above Wall Street estimates, driven by AI-led data center demand.
-The company announced breakthrough AI-powered innovation using machine learning to predict and reduce powerline failures.
+Eaton forecasted profits above estimates driven by AI-led data center demand and announced an AI-powered innovation using a machine learning algorithm to predict and reduce powerline failures.

 2024 Q4